-William Tell Coleman (1824-1893) – Shipping magnate, politician and borax producer, Coleman was born in Cynthiana, Kentucky on February 29, 1824.
+William Tell Coleman was a shipping magnate, politician, and borax producer, Coleman was born in Cynthiana, Kentucky on February 29, 1824.
 His mother died when he was eight and his father the next year.
-He then lived with an aunt until he was 16 years-old.
+He then lived with an aunt until he was 16 years old.

 He next made his way to St. Louis, Missouri where he worked in a lumber company before attending St. Louis University.
 After completing the four-year legal course, he acted as a plantation overseer in Louisiana for a while before working for his former lumber employers looking after timber tracts and sawmills in Wisconsin.